QasimK/qasimk.github.io/_posts/2018-04-06-linux-email.md

 * Not sure how to get it to work with SendGrid's domain white-listing, but it doesn't really matter if you're just emailing yourself.
-* `mail` has a terrible UX as I cannot do anything more than set a subject, when really it should be immediately obvious how to write a body.
+* `mail` has a terrible UX as I cannot do anything more than set a subject, when really it should be immediately obvious how to write the body of the email rather than just the subject.

 The [Arch Linux Wiki][arch-wiki-msmtp] has more details!